Quick Dashboard Creation¶

-Dashboard displays functionally related visual reports on the same interface, building data insights scenarios through multi-dimensional data analysis.
-You can start building visual scenarios by creating a blank dashboard or importing a custom template, and comprehensively monitor data metrics from different sources by adding charts, time widgets, keyword searches, and tag filtering.
+Dashboards display functionally related visual reports on the same interface, building data insights scenarios through multi-dimensional data analysis.
+You can start building visual scenarios by creating a blank dashboard or importing custom templates, and comprehensively monitor data metrics from different sources by adding charts, time widgets, keyword searches, and tag filtering.

-- Monitor core data: Display key performance indicators in chart form
+Monitor core data: Centralize key performance indicators in chart form;

-- Unified monitoring components: Integrate data from different services, applications, and infrastructure for unified monitoring
+Unified monitoring components: Integrate data from different services, applications, and infrastructure to achieve unified monitoring;

-- Support collaboration and sharing: Facilitate members to create, share, and collaborate on dashboards
+Support collaboration and sharing: Facilitate team members to create, share, and collaborate on dashboards.

 Create¶